jj10/soc-restful-api/README.md

 ## Follow Up Tutorials and More Information
 [Code School](https://www.codeschool.com) has a free tutorial on Node.

 You can always checkout the many different documentation on RESTful API and node by doing searching the internet as well.
+Feel free to pull this repository and make this tutorial even better by submitting a couple of pull requests!